cverluise/PatCit/docs/awesome.md

 - spaCy ([GitHub][spaCy-gh], [Doc][spaCy-doc]) is an Industrial-Strength Natural Language Processing Python library.
 - Doccano ([GitHub][doccano-gh], [Demo][doccano-demo]) is an open source text annotation tool for machine learning practitioners.

+## Data

+- [Crossref](https://www.crossref.org) interlinks millions of items from a variety of content types, including journals, books, conference proceedings, working papers, technical reports, and data sets.
+Linked content includes materials from Scientific, Technical and Medical (STM) and Social Sciences and Humanities (SSH) disciplines.
+- [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) is a free search engine accessing primarily the MEDLINE database of references and abstracts on life sciences and biomedical topics.
+- [Unpaywall](https://unpaywall.org) is an open database of 25+ million free scholarly articles.
+- [Lens.org](https://www.lens.org) is a free and open search platform for patents and scholarly articles.

 ## Articles

 - Sutton, Charles and McCallum, Andrew  (2012), *An Introduction to Conditional Random Fields*, Foundations and Trends® in Machine Learning: Vol. 4: No. 4, pp 267-373. [http://dx.doi.org/10.1561/2200000013](http://dx.doi.org/10.1561/2200000013)